thomasjbradley/markbot/README.md

       - ['.thing']
       - ['.super', 'background-image']
       - ['.thang', 'width', '50px']
+      # Starting the array with an `@` and a matching string will look inside media queries
+      - ['@38em', 'html', 'font-size', '110%']

     # Can be used to test that specific selectors do not contain certain properties
     # I would use this for ensuring as little CSS duplication as possible, like forcing students to use multiple classes